Developers: Quick Snippets

 How to remove all Convert Forms CSS styling

-Then you will need to remove the inline styling that is being added in each form field.
-You can add the following PHP snippet in your form > Behavior > PHP Scripts > Form Display.
+Secondly, you must remove the inline styling added to some form fields.
+To do so, add the following PHP snippet to your form > Behavior > PHP Scripts > Form Display.

 $formLayout = preg_replace('/style=\\"[^\\"]*\\"/', '', $formLayout);

 Once you save the form, all fields will no longer have inline styling.
-Now your template can handle all the styling of the forms.
+Your template can now handle all the form styling.

 /* WebKit, Blink, Edge */